tylerlwsmith/deadhandmedia.com/README.md

 ## Daily rebuilds

 A GitHub action rebuilds the site daily to make sure the site has the latest blog posts and comment counts.
 The action was based off of [a blog post by Eric Jinks](https://ericjinks.com/blog/2019/netlify-scheduled-build/).

+## Rough edges

+As of mid-December 2021, I'm in a mad dash to get this site finished and I'm cutting a few corners.
+I'm putting this list in here as a reminder of what I need to fix later.

+- Homepage should use `baseof.html` and currently doesn't.
+Script tags added to `baseof` don't automatically end up on the homepage and that's a problem.
+- Colors should be extracted to variables.
+- Styles for layout padding and margins across the pages were copied and pasted.
+Those should be extracted to reusuable components.
+- The blog filters component's vanilla JS implementation is fragile and tightly coupled to the markup and styles.
+If I want to add a single additional feature to it, I need to migrate to Alpine JS or React.

 ## Why the stupid name... what even _is_ a dead hand?